krishnababu18/My2-Gali/README.md

 ###### sports table

-Playing sport helps learn to control the emotions and channel negative feelings in a healthy way.
-Sports help develop physical skills, get exercise, make friends, have fun, learn teamwork, learn to play fair, and improve self-esteem.
+Sporting activity teaches how to manage emotions and deal with difficult sentiments in a constructive way.Sports aid in the growth of physical abilities, exercise, friendship, fun, teamwork, fair play, and self-esteem.

 | Sport     |      Reason          |  Hours   |
 |           |                      |          |